Eloise Cemetery: Present situation

 The cemetery is owned and maintained by Wayne County.
 It is fenced and there are "No Trespassing" signs posted.
 The graves are marked by numbered markers and the names of most of the people buried there have been lost to history.
-However, presently 5500 of the burials are now on FindAGrave.
+However, presently 6,158 of the burials are now on FindAGrave.

-The site and the adjoining asylum are reputed to be haunted.

 The field lay forgotten and neglected, especially since the last burial (in one of the three plots) was in 1948; it now stands in the way of other uses, and is seen as a responsibility by Wayne County commissioners who are perplexed over use of the Eloise site.
 The presence of over 7,000 marked but unnamed graves — and the absence of many supporting records — is potentially an insuperable obstacle to any future development.

 Similar situations exist.
 In 1989, former, Detroit Mayor Coleman A. Young abandoned a plan to expand Detroit City Airport's runway because the adjoining Gethsemane Cemetery blocked the way, and outraged relatives protested.
 As a result, a few years later Southwest Airlines ended its operations there, citing the city's inability to keep its promises and the need for longer runways to accommodate larger jet aircraft.
 Likewise, in the 1980s, the Hamtramck, Michigan Poletown plant was built around Beth Olem, a/k/a The Smith Street Cemetery, a small Jewish cemetery.
 According to Frank Rembisz, former Hamtramck city council president, to move the cemetery, they needed to get surviving relatives's permission, and would have had to retain "Talmudic scholars from Israel to sift through the earth to make sure there were no remains left."
 General Motors decided the expense exceeded the benefit, and left it in place.